vtog/labGuides/source/ocp/kubevirt.rst

       oc edit hco kubevirt-hyperconverged -n openshift-cnv

-   .. tip:: This should not be needed in a future step.
+   .. tip:: This step should not be needed in a future release.
+I'll update the
+      section as soon as the change is merged and found on a z-release.

    .. code-block:: yaml